What is the Dependency Ratio?

 Downsides of the Dependency Ratio

-It is important to be aware of the fact that the dependency ratio is purely based on age, and that particular criterion does not accurately reflect the economic burden the working population faces.
-For example, even though individuals are considered dependents above the age of 65, it does not necessarily mean that older people would not decide to continue to work.
+It is important to be aware that because the dependency ratio factors are purely based on age, those groupings may not accurately reflect the economic burden the working population faces.
+For example, even though individuals are considered dependents above the age of 65, it does not necessarily mean that older people do not continue to work.

 In order to retrieve a more reliable estimate, the labor force participation rate for each age group should be considered within the calculation.
 The U.S. Bureau of Labor Statistics calculates the figure on a 5-year increment for ages 16 and up.
 As of currently, it can be perceived that the labor force participation rate (LFPR) is dropping.

 It is evident in the U.S., as younger individuals are choosing to go to school and obtain an education rather than entering the labor market immediately after high school.
-Due to such reasoning, other working-age groups will likely be charged more tax to support the higher dependency levels.
+Due to such reasoning, governments will shift the tax burden to other working-age groups to support the higher dependency levels.

 To mitigate the discrepancy, it is important to simply not rely on a single dependency ratio based on the criteria mentioned in the beginning.
-But more rather, another age dependency ratio should be accounted for those within their 80s.
+Rather, another age dependency ratio should be calculated to account for those within their 80s.
 Based on the U.N.’s historical data, 11.9 million seniors in their 80s were supported by 211.6 million workers.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: